top of page

 • Selections: Choosing high-end finishes can add up quickly.

-• Timeline Adjustments: Weather delays or scope changes can impact total cost and
+• Timeline Adjustments: Weather delays or scope changes can impact total cost and schedule.

 This is where design-build shines — anticipating these details before construction starts so there are fewer surprises later.